You have turned-in this assignment. You can review the lesson and see your previous answers.

 So I've put some maps on of Italy and I've got a map of the whole of Italy.

-I've got a digital map where I've zoomed into northern Italy and I've got a map of Europe as well.
+I've got a digital map where I've zoomed into Northern Italy and I've got a map of Europe as well.

-And I've written, northern Italy is in southeast Europe.
+And I've written Northern Italy is in Southeast Europe.

 The shape of Italy is like a boot.

-Do you remember we talked about that in our first lesson and that's a really memorable shape, isn't it?
-For this amazing country.
+Do you remember, we talked about that in our first lesson, and that's a really memorable shape, isn't it, for this amazing country?

-I've also tried to put some photographs in, so I've put some photographs of Urtijei, the Alpine village we talked about and we've talked some photographs of Venice and some photographs of some of the amazing lakes as well.
+So I've put some photographs of Ortisei, the Alpine village we talked about, and we've took some photographs of Venice and some photographs of some of the amazing lakes as well, and other beautiful things we find there.

 It has lots of coastal areas and lots of mountains.

-The climate is warm in summer and cooler in the winter and there is snow at high altitudes in the mountains.
+The climate is warm in summer and cooler in the winter, and there is snow at high altitudes in the mountains.

 So I've tried to use some of my geography keywords there as well, like settlements, climate, and altitude.